-Critical Thinking: by applying seminar discussions and readings to discussions and assignments, students will develop an ability to think critically about the geopolitical and geographic ideas and theories that have historically shaped and continue to inform political events.

-Communication: to develop written communication skills through course assignments and to develop verbal communication skills and self-confidence through seminar discussions and a class presentation.

-Time Management and Personal Responsibility: attending online seminars and by handing in assignments on time.
+- Critical Thinking: by applying seminar discussions and readings to your assignments and participation, students will develop an ability to think critically about the geographic ideas that have historically shaped and continue to inform political events in BC. - Communication: to develop written communication skills through written work, and to develop verbal communication skills and self-confidence through seminar discussions as well as student presentations. - Time Management and Personal Responsibility: by attending seminars and by handing in assignments on time.